-Prior to the issuance of the coastal development permit, the applicant shall submit for the review and approval of the Executive Director, a drainage and polluted runoff control plan designed by a licensed engineer to minimize the volume, velocity, and pollutant load of stormwater leaving the developed site.
-The plan shall be reviewed and approved by the consulting engineering geologist to ensure the plan is in conformance with the geologist's recommendations.
-The plan shall be subject to the following requirements, and shall at a minimum, include the following components:
+PRIOR TO ISSUANCE OF THE COASTAL DEVELOPMENT PERMIT, the applicant shall submit for the review and approval of the Executive Director, final drainage and runoff control plans, including supporting calculations.
+The plan shall be prepared by a licensed engineer and shall incorporate structural and non-structural Best Management Practices (BMPs) designed to control the volume, velocity and pollutant load of stormwater leaving the developed site.
+The plan shall be reviewed and approved by the consulting engineering geologist to ensure the plan is in conformance with geologist's recommendations.
+In addition to the specifications above, the plan shall be in substantial conformance with the following requirements: